Toshiba Satellite Pro 400 series: Sales

 The Satellite Pro 400 series was an immediate hot-seller for Toshiba and helped the company overtake IBM as the global market leader for notebook computers in the mid-1990s.
 Toshiba cornered the market on notebooks with roughly 22 percent global market share in September 1995, ahead of IBM's 16 percent and AST Research's 7 percent.
 Throughout 1996, Toshiba had maintained their lead and was the only Japanese company to corner a major American PC market, according to The Wall Street Journal.
 Toshiba's American notebook market share peaked in March 1997 at 37 percent, according to Computer Reseller News, while their global market share in the same period was 25 percent, more than IBM and Compaq's shares combined.
 The Satellite Pro 430CDT in particular sold very well for Toshiba, that model being the second best-selling laptop for the month of July 1997, behind Toshiba's lower-end Satellite 225CDS.

 Toshiba were knocked off the number one slot for global notebook market share in November 1997 by Compaq, however, and by 1998 their market share had dropped to 20 percent.
 Cited as reasons for Toshiba's slide was market oversaturation leading to massive markdowns, as well as a botched launch into the desktop computer market.
 According to Dataquest and Computer Intelligence, Toshiba sold 1.2 million laptops in 1996 and an identical figure in 1997.

+Between August 7 and August 23, 1997, certain submodels of the Satellite Pro 400 series, including the 430S, the 430CDT, the 440CDX, the 440CDT, and the 460CDT, were infected with the AntiEXE boot sector virus at Toshiba's plant during final end-user testing at their facility in Orange, California.
+The virus only affected users who opted to install Windows for Workgroups 3.11 on their notebooks, as its successor Windows 95 eradicates the virus during the installation process.
+Toshiba representatives said that less than one percent of notebooks produced during this time were affected.